 St. Augustine witnessed the Roman Empire dissolve before his eyes.
-The Goths had invaded it from East to West, annihilated every legion flung against them, sacked Rome and spread devastation everywhere they went.
+The Goths had invaded it from East to West, annihilated every legion dispatched against them, sacked Rome and spread devastation everywhere they went.
 Eventually, they overran ancient Spain.
 From there, the aptly named Vandals crossed the Med into North Africa, 80,000 strong.
 They took St. Augustine’s hometown, Hippo, the year after he died.

 He felt powerless to prevent the loss of everything he held dear.
 Can you imagine his psychic torment?
 Suffering from pathetic helplessness, this ultimate hand wringer etched the worst weapon myths onto the bedrock of our political metaphors.
 He carefully certified the inevitability of innate human evil, submission to armed authority, the divine right of kings, slavery, the surrender of personal accountability and, most perniciously, the superiority of good intentions over improved results.
-So-called “liberals” have accepted his weapon myths and their deplorable results ever since.
+We’ve accepted his weapon myths and their deplorable results ever since.

-The Vandals might have done us a big favor by sacking Hippo twenty years prior and silencing St. Augustine forever.
+The Vandals might have done us a favor by sacking Hippo twenty years prior and silencing St. Augustine forever.
 That would have shown him that life goes on, for better or worse, no matter what our apprehensions may be of the future.

 I spent a half an hour chatting with a couple about my project.
 Almost by reflex, they began reciting a half-dozen common weapon myths we knew by heart and they accepted as undeniable truths.
-I replied to those myths as well as I could, indicating how they warped reality and how their exact opposite was closer to the truth and more advantageous to peace — to which they could only agree once they thought about it.
+I replied to those myths as well as I could, indicating how they warped reality and how their exact opposite was closer to the truth and more advantageous to peace — to which they could only agree once they had thought about it.

 They must have wondered what kind of lunatic they’d come across.